vorlonscout/significantly-less-nifty-chat/README.md

 - If it doesn't, you can copy the contents of the Raw JS file into a new Tampermonkey userscript

 ## Usage
-Unlike the Nifty Chat Monitor script, this userscript works without any url changes.
+- Unlike the Nifty Chat Monitor script, this userscript works on any Twitch channel watch page.
-Note that a link must be to an image (end in an image file extension) and not involve ports.
+- When posting a link in chat, note that it won't be inlined if it doesn't end in an image extension, or if the url involves ports.